 Words have the ability to contain multiple meanings and the inspired authors wrote with the ability for their words to be interpreted to meet the needs of our current situation today.
 However, just like a rubber-band has limits to how far it can stretch, so too passages in the Bible must be interpreted in light of Church Tradition and make sense in light of the whole context of the Bible.

 I guess to go back to my above example to properly read the Bible as a Catholic is to have Bible ADD.
 I should qualify that to say we should avoid moving to having a Bible ADHD because our theological “rubber-band” might break.
-We will jump into the Bible with concrete examples later this week.
+We will jump into the Bible with concrete examples later.

 Marriage.
 Commitment.
 Life-long.
 Children.
 Sacrament.
 Relationship.
 Infidelity.
 Temporary.
 Burdensome.
 Secular.